Some evacuation orders lifted near the Peterson Fire

 UPDATE: JULY 12 AT 1:43 P.M.

-Some evacuation orders have been lifted, according to a Facebook post from Musselshell County DES.
+Some evacuation orders have been lifted near the Peterson Fire, according to a Facebook post from Musselshell County DES.

 Evacuations are lifted south of Harvey Road, West of Melstone-Custer Road and north of Alkali Creek Road.
 Evacuation orders remain in place for Queen’s Point Road.